InfinityBowman/amstar2-checklist-scoring-app/backend/DB_SCHEMA.md

-  email                        TEXT UNIQUE NOT NULL, password_hash                TEXT NOT NULL, created_at                   TIMESTAMP DEFAULT now(), email_verified_at            TIMESTAMP,         -- when the email was verified, we dont need a boolean email_verification_requested TIMESTAMP,        -- when verification was requested email_verification_pin       TEXT,              -- the current verification code timezone                     TEXT DEFAULT 'UTC', -- user's last known or sign up timezone locale                       TEXT DEFAULT 'en-US'  -- user's last detected locale )
+  email                        TEXT UNIQUE NOT NULL, password_hash                TEXT NOT NULL, created_at                   TIMESTAMP DEFAULT now(), email_verified_at            TIMESTAMP,         -- when the email was verified email_verification_code       TEXT,              -- the current verification code email_verification_requested_at TIMESTAMP,        -- when verification was requested password_reset_at        TIMESTAMP, -- when password was reset password_reset_code         TEXT, -- the current reset code password_reset_requested_at     TIMESTAMP,-- when reset was requested timezone                     TEXT DEFAULT 'UTC', -- user's last known or sign up timezone locale                       TEXT DEFAULT 'en-US'  -- user's last detected locale )